offsoc/forgejo/options/setting/config-cheat-sheet.md

   ```

 ## <a name="repo-archive" href="#repo-archive">Repo archive</a>
-repo-archive storage will override storage:
+repo-archive storage will override storage

 ```ini
 [repo-archive]